shindesharad71/BookAholic-Internship-Assignment/README.md

-# BookAlcoholic Internship Assignment
+# BookAholic Internship Assignment

-### A Vue JS Project with API from BookAlcoholic.
+### A Vue JS Project with API from BookAholic.